ArtyomRep/czech-food-affordability-sql-/README.md

 Wage data were taken from the `czechia_payroll` table and joined with `czechia_payroll_industry_branch` to obtain industry names.

-Only records representing the average gross wage were used (`value_type_code = 5958`).
-Wage values were aggregated into annual averages for each industry.

 Food-price data were taken from the `czechia_price` table and joined with `czechia_price_category`.
 Prices were aggregated into annual average prices for each food category.

 The wage and food-price datasets were joined by year.
 Each row represents one year, one industry, and one food category.